uokoroo/PetERP/README.md

 - Implement authentication and authorization mechanisms to ensure secure access to sensitive data.
 - Support for filtering, sorting, and pagination to enhance usability and performance.
 - Documentation generation for API endpoints to facilitate usage and integration with client applications.
-- Integration with existing AUN ERP modules to streamline workflow processes and data management.
+- Integration with existing ERP modules to streamline workflow processes and data management.

 ## Database Configuration: